sydni/cs52-workshop-2/README.md

 ### Start a new project
-Now you have successfully installed Jekyll, start a new project
+Now you have successfully installed Jekyll, let's start a new project
 ```sh
 $ jekyll new project-name
 ```